bjornarprytz/discovery/readme.md

   - Match Sound effects
 - Cover Image
 - Bigger corpus (Complete Alice in Wonderland?)
-  - Remember to parameterize it in rich presence (A Mad Tea-Party is now hard coded)
+  - Remember to parameterize it in rich presence ("A Mad Tea-Party" is now hard coded)

 - Finish TODOs
 - Remove test code with steam